 Safety is a critical part of aviation, manufacturing, and industrial design.
-The Master of Science in Safety Science (MSSS) degree program qualifies you for specialized positions in a rapidly growing, highly paid and exciting field, and provides job placement assistance upon graduation.
+The Master of Science in Safety Science degree program qualifies you for specialized positions in a rapidly growing, highly paid and exciting field, and provides job placement assistance upon graduation.
 The program is designed to provide the knowledge and skills necessary for the practice of occupational health and safety in any work environment.
 Students can concentrate on safety in the aviation environment or in a general occupational work situation.
 This program trains professionals who provide safety management expertise, leadership, and guidance in compliance issues involving EPA, OSHA, DOD, FAA, DOE, state health, hygiene, and workplace standards.
-The Master of Science in Safety Science is a 36 credit hour program of study composed of a General Industrial Psychology and Safety Core (12 credit hours), a Research Core (6 to 9 credit hours), and electives (15 to 18 hours).
-Check out our Graduate Research Guidelines.
+The Master of Science in Safety Science is a 36 credit hour program of study composed of a General Safety Core (12 credit hours), a Research Core (6 to 9 credit hours), and electives (15 to 18 hours).

 - Most complete general aviation accident investigation lab in the nation

 - The MSSS is the only program that offers both Aviation Safety and Occupational Safety and Health in the same graduate program.

 - Expert faculty with field experience

 - Scholarship and graduate assistantship opportunities are available

 - Students also find jobs through internship opportunities with companies in their areas of interest

 - Home to the Aviation Safety and Security Archives.

 With a graduate degree in Industrial Psychology and Safety you will be entering a job market where there are more jobs than qualified candidates.
 We have placed graduates in positions with employers that include the FAA, Lockheed-Martin, Boeing, Sky Harbor Airport and the Coast Guard.